Healing Strategies:

 exacerbating the iodine deficiency.

-• Flouridated drinking water also depletes iodine absorption.
+• Fluoridated drinking water also depletes iodine absorption.
 Thus, as women

 consume less iodine and excrete more due to toxic elements, our risk for breast